LivingIT/beautyincode.se/README.md

 ## 🛠️ Building

-To create a production version of your app:
+Create a production version of the site:

 ```bash
 npm run build